djaodjin/djaopsp/envconnect/templates/saas/agreements/terms-of-use.md

 Violations of any of the terms below will result in the termination of your Account.

-1. Account Terms
+1. User Accounts
 ----------------

 1.1 Your user account may only be used by one person.
-A single account shared
+Login records
-    by multiple users is not permitted.
+    are used to investigate any claim of unauthorized access.
+Shared user accounts defy your personal interest and the interests of the Organization you represent.
 Registration of a user account is free so please create as many user accounts as necessary for your productive use of the Service.

 1.2 You are responsible for maintaining the security of your username
     and password. {{organization.printable_name}} will not be liable